-6. If you are unhappy with the conclusion reached by Mr. Knowles or Mr. Thorn, you can ask for the matter to be reviewed by the other one of them or else by our third partner Mrs. Samantha McAfee.
+6. If you are unhappy with the conclusion reached by Mrs. McAfee or Mr. Knowles, you can ask for the matter to be reviewed by the other one of them.

 7. We hope that by these means we will be able to resolve your complaint to your complete satisfaction, in which case we will write to you to confirm how we have agreed with you to settle the matter.

 8. If our internal complaints procedure is exhausted without being able to resolve the matter, then we will at that stage write to you with a reminder of your entitlement to refer your complaint to the Legal Ombudsman as the statutory complaints scheme for solicitors, and with contact details and time limits - although the Legal Ombudsman service is not available to most businesses (unless they would be defined as “micro-enterprises” by the EU), nor to charities or clubs with an annual income net of tax of more than £1 million nor to trustees of a trust with asset value of more than £1 million.
 However we will also write to you at that stage with details of an Alternative Dispute Resolution entity which is competent to deal with complaints about legal services should both you and we wish to use it.